 A2 Hosting – If you’re interested in installing WordPress on your own server, which allows for a lot more flexibility, then you need a host and I use A2 Hosting for this purpose.
 Their uptime is fantastic and their plans are extremely flexible.
 They’re also a small business and not owned by any larger corporations (like EIG), which means they can provide better service.

 Restored316 Designs – If you’re not sure where to begin with your website and are willing to invest in a beautiful design, I highly recommend Restored316.
-Her designs are gorgeous very customizable, all run on the Genesis Framework, and I am currently using one of them for my site!
+Her designs are gorgeous, very customizable, all run on the Genesis Framework.

 Studiopress – If Restored316 isn’t quite your style, head over to StudioPress to find even more fantastic themes for the Genesis Framework.
 When I stopped creating my own themes for my site, I was very picky about which themes I would use.
 StudioPress offers a great variety of different styles.
 If you like variety and changing your themes occasionally but don’t want to change each one individually, get the Pro Plus All-Theme Package which gives you access to all current themes and future themes for life.
 I got this on a sale a few years ago and never regretted it!